rpellerin/dotfiles/README.md

     silversearcher-ag \
     zathura \
     synaptic \
+    libreoffice-pdfimport \
+    hyphen-fr \
+    hyphen-en-gb \
+    hunspell-en-gb \
     gksu \
     pdf-presenter-console \
     openvpn \
     network-manager-openvpn-gnome \
     network-manager-vpnc

+# ctags is for vim tag jumping (see .vimrc)
+# libreoffice-pdfimport is for PDF signing

 # Install biber from apt first and try to compile a PDF document.
 # If there is any compatibility issue, install it from http://biblatex-biber.sourceforge.net/ (sudo cp biber /usr/local/bin)